 Whether admiring the Golden Age gabled merchants’ houses of the old city center or marveling at the sleek skylines of the new Zuidas and harbor areas, you will see that the people of Amsterdam pride themselves on the city’s rich history while keeping focused on the future.
 Creative energy and innovation abound, strengthening and inspiring the established international business community.

-Are where you can buy and smoke cannabis/marijuana/skunk/weed/hash.
+Are the place to be where you can buy and smoke cannabis/marijuana/skunk/weed/hash.
 If you do not mix it with tobacco you can smoke it inside.
-You can find coffee shops all over the center but the density is highest in the Red-Light District, especially along the Warmoestraat.
+You can find coffee shops all over the center but the density is highest in the Red-Light District, especially along the Warmoesstraat.
 In the center of Amsterdam, they are mostly used by tourists.
 Coffeeshops are under threat as more and more restrictions are placed upon them.
 The latest restriction is to close coffee shops within 250 meters of schools.
 You will normally be presented with a menu of wares from all over the world but beware; the stronger varieties, including Nederwiet, are much stronger than people outside the Netherlands are used to.
 But remember, smoking dope is not clever and is the exact opposite of performance-enhancing.

 Amsterdam is famously gay-friendly.
 The Gay Pride festival at the beginning of August attracts massive crowds from around the world.
-Reguliersdwarstraat and Amstel are the places to be if you want a party during the Eurovision Song Festival.
+Reguliersdwarstraat and Amstel are the places to be if you want a party during the Eurovision Song Contest.

 SHOP TILL YOU DROP

 Most shops in Amsterdam are open on Saturday and Sunday.
 I know of a few people who bring their partners to Amsterdam and let them loose in the city with a credit card while they are at the Sevens.
 Make sure you keep them away from the PC Hoofdstraat.
 This has many designer label shops for clothes (Trussardi, Hermes, Ralph Lauren, Tommy Hilfiger, Armani, Canali, Hugo Bos, Gucci, Chanel, Valentino, Kookai, Lacoste, Scapa, Claudia Strater, and many more) but also things like luggage (Louis Vuitton) and jewelry (Bulgari, Cartier, Schaap en Citroen) and this could cause serious harm to your bank balance.
 Kalverstraat is a pedestrian shopping street that is the most expensive street on the Dutch Monopoly board.
 It is very, very busy on Saturday and Sunday.
 More relaxed and with lots of small and specialist shops are the Negen Straatjes (nine little streets).
-Go on Saturday as many close on Sunday.
+Go on Saturday as many are closed on Sunday.
 The streets are Hartenstraat, Reestraat, Gasthuismolensteeg, Beerenstraat, Wolvenstraat, Oude Spiegelstraat, Runstraat, Huidenstraat and Wijde Heisteeg.
 There are also many other small shops in the streets between the canals between Raadhuisstraat and Brouwersgracht.